Letter from C. Kallman/W. H. Auden to H. W. Henze, July 15, 1960

 Boheme[sic]

-" in your last letter.* No no no no. Stay away!
-Here we are trying to d o
+in your last letter.* No no no no. Stay away!
+Here we are trying to do

 a full-length portrait of a really great artist and you face us with the